12 Morning Habits of Successful People (Research-Backed)

 Twenty minutes of morning aerobic exercise measurably improved executive function and attention compared to prolonged sitting, according to a 2020 study in the British Journal of Sports Medicine.
 You do not need a gym.
 A brisk walk counts.
 A set of pushups counts.

-The top performers almost universally externalize their plan, usually in a notebook or an index card.
+Top performers almost universally externalize their plan, usually in a notebook or an index card.
 Three priorities.
 One page.
 No app required.

 Writing by hand forces you to choose.
 Typing lets you pretend everything is a priority.

 Jake, a founder I know, runs a one-sentence rule: "What is the one thing that, if it happens today, makes the day a win?"
 He writes it at 5:45 a.m. and circles it.
 That circle is his whole to-do list.
+That kind of ruthless simplification is the throughline in our look at tracking habits as a busy founder.

 An 8-week mindfulness meditation program produced measurable increases in hippocampus gray matter density, per a widely cited 2011 Holzel study published in Psychiatry Research: Neuroimaging.
 Translation: meditation literally thickens the part of your brain responsible for learning and memory.